robotopia/J0026-1955-analysis/paper/referee_report_1/response.md

 8. It is difficult to determine whether nulling or just weak emission exists in this pulsar only from Figures 2 and 3.
 The pulse energy distribution is a statistical way to characterize the nulling behavior (Wen et al. 2020, ApJ, 904, 72).

+  * We have now included pulse energy distributions for all six observations (see also our response to points 12 & 13 below).
+From the distributions of the two 20-min observations in which the pulsar was not detected in a periodicity search, we conclude that if there is any weak emission, it must fall far below the MWA's detection threshold.
+The new text discussing the pulse energy histograms can be found in Section 3.1.

 9. Is there any temporal evolution of nulling fraction from follow-up observations and archival MWA data?
 Is it possible that the constraints on the nulling fraction might be reported in this paper?

 10. The nulls from a few pulsars does not seem to be random, but show well-defined periodicity (e.g. Herfindal & Rankin 2007, MNRAS, 380, 430; Wang et al. 2021, ApJ, 923, 259).
 Try to examine whether the periodicity in the transitions between null and burst states is present in this pulsar.